Installing the Sudoji Agent

 @sudoji/cliglobally - Runs

-sudoji loginwith your key automatically - Starts the daemon under pm2 and registers it to survive reboots
+sudoji loginwith your key automatically - Installs the daemon as a systemd service, enabled to survive reboots

 Prefer a downloadable script?